By Mary Ellen Lowney

 AIC’s physical therapy program is among the fastest growing at the college, with 49 students currently enrolled in the professional phase.
 What began as a master’s degree program 12 years ago was expanded in 2005 to include a doctorate program – known in the field as DPT, or doctorate of physical therapy – to reflect changes in the profession.

-Edward C. Swanson, program director of the AIC Division of Physical Therapy, said students typically spend five to six years from start to finish, the first three in academic classes and the remainder working a series of field internships.
+Edward C. Swanson, the original program director of the AIC Division of Physical Therapy when Moran attended AIC, said students typically spend five to six years from start to finish, the first three in academic classes and the remainder working a series of field internships.
 For Moran, that included clinical rotations at a skilled nursing facility in Greenfield, at Western Massachusetts Hospital in Westfield, and an outpatient facility at the University of Massachusetts at Amherst.

 Swanson said the program emphasizes the professional phase, aiming to develop and graduate autonomous clinical practitioners.
 Graduates are now working in jobs across the country in environments such as hospitals, school systems, private practices, in the Army, and in specialty areas of orthopedics, pediatrics and neurology.